 - Submission acknowledges consent to publication of the abstract in the Conference proceedings publication.

 - The presenting author will be required to register for the Conference in order to ensure their abstract(s) is included in the final program.

 - All submissions must be completed electronically via the online submission facility.
-If you are unable to submit in this manner, please contact the Conference Managers at email@example.com phone: +61 7 3226 2809 for further information.
+If you are unable to submit in this manner, please contact the Program Managers at email@example.com or phone: +61 7 3226 2800 for further information.

 - All abstracts must be prepared according to the guidelines provided.